scolapicchioni/blazor/Lab07/readme.md

 ```
 ## The CommentDeleteComponent

+In the `PhotoSharingApplication.Frontend.BlazorComponents` project, create a `CommentDeleteComponent.razor` Razor Component.
 The `CommentDeleteComponent` will show the details of the comment and it will provide two buttons to confirm deletion and to cancel.
 Its logic will notify the parent component through `EventCallback`s.

 ```cs
 @using PhotoSharingApplication.Shared.Core.Entities